-This program is FREE and open to all community members, aged 15-105.
+This program is FREE and open to all community members aged 55+.
 All skill levels are welcome!

-We are recruiting up to 30 participants to take part in our program.
-As an Ecosource Community Cultivator, you will help us steward community gardens and grow food for local food banks.
+As an Ecosource Cultivator, you will help us steward community gardens and grow food for local food banks.
 You will also have the opportunity to learn about creating value-added products from the garden.
 In exchange, we will give you the training, skills and confidence to manage your own garden, and hands-on experience to put your learning into action.

 You commit to:

-- A 3-hour training session once a month from March to October
+• A 2 hour training session once a month from May to October

-- Eight training modules on the basics of small-scale sustainable agriculture
+• Eight workshops covering the basics of small-scale sustainable agriculture

-- A certificate of recognition for the skills you have acquired in sustainable urban agriculture
+• A certificate of recognition for your volunteer commitment and the skills you have acquired in sustainable urban agriculture

 This is NOT a drop-in program!
 We ask that participants make a commitment for the duration of the program.
-Those interested in becoming Community Cultivators must attend a mandatory orientation session on Saturday, February 24th.
-Please contact Laura Penney for more information or to RSVP and reserve your spot at firstname.lastname@example.org or call 905-274-6222.
+Those interested in becoming Senior Cultivators, please contact Laura Penney at firstname.lastname@example.org or call 905-274-6222 ext.
+310.

 Ecosource is an innovative environmental organization that inspires the community to become more environmentally responsible through creative public education.
 The Senior Cultivators Program connects residents in Mississauga neighbourhoods with gardening spaces that encourage active, healthy living and help green the city.
 This program is generously supported through the Government of Ontario’s Senior Community Grant.